sungsoo/sungsoo.github.io/_posts/2015-04-20-catalyst-optimizer.md

 ```

 In practice, rules may need to execute multiple times to fully transform
 a tree.
-Catalyst groups rules into batches, and executes each batch
+Catalyst groups rules into *batches*, and executes each batch
-until it reaches a fixed point, that is, until the tree stops changing
+until it reaches a *fixed point*, that is, until the tree stops changing
 after applying its rules.
 Running rules to fixed point means that each
 rule can be simple and self-contained, and yet still eventually have
 larger global effects on a tree.
 In the example above, repeated